PX4/PX4-Autopilot/Tools/hil/README.md

 The udp packets used by the python script called px4Start.sh are the same as the FlightGear xml descriptions in qgroundcontrol for the fixed wing.

 Currently I have not modified qgroundcontrol to have a new JSBSim mode, but you can disable the FlightGear process start and use this temporarily.
+This is currently done on my jsbsim branch of github.com/jgoppert/qgroundcontrol.

 # TODO: